 The foregoing discussion of factors considered by the QEP board is not intended to be exhaustive, but includes the material factors considered by the QEP board.
 In light of the variety of factors considered in connection with its evaluation of the merger, the QEP board did not find it practicable to, and did not, quantify or otherwise assign relative weights to the specific factors considered in reaching its determinations and recommendations.
-Moreover, each member of the QEP board did not undertake to make any specific determination as to whether any factor, or any particular aspect of any factor, supported or did not support its ultimate determination.
+Moreover, each member of the QEP board applied his or her own personal business judgment to the process and may have given different weight to different factors.
+The QEP board did not undertake to make any specific determination as to whether any factor, or any particular aspect of any factor, supported or did not support its ultimate determination.
 The QEP board based its recommendation on the totality of the information presented.